sonic-net/sonic-swss/doc/swss-schema.md

     key             = WARM_RESTART:name         ; name is the name of SONiC docker or "system" for global configuration enable          = "true" / "false"          ; default value as false

+## State DB schema

+### WARM\_RESTART\_TABLE
+    ;Stores application and orchdameon warm start status ;Status: work in progress

+    key             = WARM_RESTART_TABLE:process_name         ; process_name is a unique process identifier.
+    restart_count   = 1*10DIGIT                               ; a number between 0 and 2147483647,
+                                                              ; count of warm start times.

+    state           = "init" / "restored" / "reconciled"      ; init: process init with warm start enabled.
+                                                              ; restored: process restored to the previous ; state using saved data.
+                                                              ; reconciled: process reconciled with up to date ; dynanic data like port state, neighbor, routes ; and so on.

 ## Configuration files
 What configuration files should we have?
 Do apps, orch agent each need separate files?